AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

 **[!UICONTROL Long Headlines]:** At least one, and up to five, long headlines with a maximum of 90 characters each.
-You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.
+You can either enter text or select assets from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To enter text: